 False or fraudulent checks can also be the basis of a larger scam.
 Someone might have another person endorse a fake check to obtain their personal information.

 Have You Been Accused of Check Fraud?

-Several ways to commit check fraud exist and sometimes, innocent people are caught up in the unfortunate circumstances.
+Several ways to commit check fraud exist, and sometimes, innocent people are caught up in unfortunate circumstances.
 If you’ve been wrongfully accused of check fraud, you should contact an experienced criminal defense attorney immediately.

 Innocent people are convicted every day of crimes they did not commit.
 At WeedenLaw, we want to prevent small mistakes from having a major impact on your life.
 The best way to ensure this is to offer an aggressive defense for your case.
 You may not have meant any harm or may not have even been aware of what was happening at the time.
 Our goal is to mitigate any damage to your future.